gregsaun/BearExxa-V2/doc/design_goals.md

 > [!WARNING]
 > Not for the Beta release, will only be for RC and final releases.

 The final release will use a custom extruder motor by LDO Motors.
 It was a difficult choice to take as we want to be as open hardware as possible but the improvements are significant.

 This custom motor uses a carefully selected gear ratio for smoother print quality and  minimising teeth wear.
+It also has an extremely concentric gear to reduce variations.
+This special construction also helps to reduce the total weight.

+The back of the motor is almost empty inside, it has been made thicker to accommodate a connector.
+Like this, we reduce the maintenance time and so be quicker to restart printing.

-It also has an extremely concentric motor gear reducing variations due to the gearing and its construction even helps to reduce the total weight.
-Finally the motor specs are also optimized for original Prusa printers to provide a safe amount of torque on all occasions as well as keeping the motor cold.
+Finally, the motor specs are also optimized for original Prusa printers to provide a safe amount of torque on all occasions as well as keeping the motor cold.
 We chose a motor that has just enough torque to grind the filament in case of a blockage.
 This is to avoid problems where the spool or the filament path has lots of friction (didn't we all have a failed print due to this?), to fight slightly wrong settings that could force on the hotend's flow or, to resolve a small heat creep or, why not to later automate things like cold pulls.
-We believe that a finished print is always better than a failed one that will go into the trash bin (even if the quality is a bit below what you wanted to achieve).
-We took care of making the gears very easy to disassemble for fast cleaning in case of blockage and without the need to realign something.
-A guide will also be provided for this.
+We believe that a finished print is always better than a failed one that will be sent to trash (even if the quality is a bit below what you wanted to achieve).

 ### Usability and maintenance

-The usability is another strong goal of this extruder.
-Thanks to the E3D Revo ecosystem you can swap nozzle with two fingers in a few seconds.
+Thanks to the E3D Revo ecosystem you can swap nozzles with two fingers in a few seconds.
 And to make this even easier, you can remove the hotend fan duct with a thumb screw.

-The hobb gear tension has a visual way to adjust the standard tension.
+The hobb gear tension has a visual way to adjust the nominal tension.

 The belt tensioner is easy to use and has a long adjustment range.

-You only need to remove 4 screws to access all gears for easy cleaning.
+You only need to remove 4 screws to access all gears for easy cleaning and maintenance.
+The extruder motor also has a very accessible connector.

 With 3 other screws you can remove the X carriage back and access all the wiring freely.

 ### FAQ